mcc/secret-sharing-app/README.md

 ### 3. Security Considerations
 - Ensure `MASTER_SERVER_KEY` is kept secret and rotated periodically.
 - Use HTTPS (automatic with Cloudflare).
+- Autocomplete/autofill disabled for all fields to prevent browser caching.
 - Monitor KV usage to avoid exceeding free tier limits (100K reads/day).
 - The 4-character offline key is basic; consider increasing length for non-E2EE secrets.